brunogcpinheiro/brunogcpinheiro/README.md

 ### Hi there 👋

 I'm Bruno Pinheiro!
-I'm a Software Engineer at Klever and I've been working in tech since 2020, but as a student since 2017.
+I'm a Software Engineer at Klever and I've been working in tech since 2020, but as a self taught student since 2017.
 I'm from Brazil and I'm currently living in Uberaba/MG.

 ## ⚡ Technologies